 The Chaga mushroom contains betulinic acid in a form that can be metabolized by the body and, in addition, a wide range of immunostimulant plant compounds.
 However, the anti-cancer effects of Chaga mushroom are based not only on the betulin, but on its large variety of active ingredients.

-What Doctors Say to Chaga Mushroom?
+What Doctors Say about Chaga Mushroom?

 There are at least 150 medicinal mushrooms in the world that can inhibit the growth of various tumors.
 Especially cancers of the stomach, esophagus, intestine and lungs.
 Many researchers, such as Dr. Karl Maret and his colleague dr. David Winston says that Inonotus obliquus is the strongest anticancer medicinal mushroom.